kapunahelewong/angular/aio/content/guide/template-syntax.md

 > *Take each item in the `items` array, store it in the local `item` looping variable, and make it available to the templated HTML for each iteration.*

-Angular translates this instruction into an `<ng-template>` around the host element, then uses this template repeatedly to create a new set of elements and bindings for each `item` in the list.
+Similar to `*ngIf`, the microsyntax would be expanded to an `<ng-template>` wrapper, then `NgFor` uses this template to repeatedly create a new set of elements and bindings for each `item` in the list.

 For more information about microsyntax, see the [Structural Directives](guide/structural-directives#microsyntax) guide.